HugoGranstrom/gravity-simulator/README.md

 # gravity-simulator
 A newtonian brute force gravity simulator of the solar system written in Python/Vpython.
+It is probably not too accurate so don't plan your rocket launch using it.
+It can be fun though to play around making your own solar systems (or throwing in a black hole in our own).

 # Usage
 To run the default configuration (dt=0.01, integrator=euler, infinite loop, the sun and 9 planets) run ``python gravity.py`` to run the simulation.
 It will open up a browser window and it will show the simulation there.
 To stop the simulation you close the browser tab, CTRL-C does not work.
 You can navigate the scene with these controls: